 No, it will be filed by the Treasurer with the application and becomes public information.

-Provided there have been no changes to the documentation and no lapse in the license, the documentation does not have to be provided unless specifically asked for by a County Detective.
+Provided there have been no changes to the documentation and no lapse in the license, the documentation does not have to be provided unless specifically asked for by the County Treasurer's Office.
 However, an application must be prepared each time a license is renewed.
 The completed, signed and notarized application, along with those records that the association is required to keep concerning its conduct of bingo, must be brought to the County Treasurer’s Office for review.

-The district attorney is charged with investigating violations of the Law, however, any State, county or local law enforcement official is empowered to investigate violations of the Law.
+The district attorney is responsible for investigating violations of the Law, however, any State, county or local law enforcement official is empowered to investigate violations of the Law.

 Bingo, with one exception, may only be played at the association’s “licensed premises” (regular place of business, or other location specifically listed on the association’s application for license).
 Each association must list its “licensed premises” on its license application.
 An association may conduct bingo at the association’s exposition, carnival or fair site for a period not to exceed ten days.

-No, except that anyone under 18 years of age must be accompanied by an adult.
+Yes.
+No person under 18 years of age shall be permitted to play bingo unless accompanied by an adult.